happy family of three

 Your Total Costs for Healthcare

-The first thing to consider when looking for an affordable health insurance plan is what’s called a monthly premium.
-These are bills you pay monthly, even when you aren’t using the medical benefits provided to you and your family.
+A monthly premium is the first thing to consider when looking for an affordable health insurance plan.
+You pay These bills monthly, even when you aren’t using the medical benefits provided to you and your family.

-Deductibles are what you pay out of pocket when receiving services, and can have a yearly limit.
-Meanwhile, co-pays are a fixed amount that you pay for certain medical care (X-rays, specialist visits, and more).
+You pay deductibles out of pocket when receiving services and can have a yearly limit.
+Meanwhile, co-pays are a fixed amount for specific medical care (X-rays, specialist visits, and more).

-After you meet your deductible limit, some health plans may pay for all of your covered medical care until the policy renews.
+After you meet your deductible limit, some health plans may pay for your covered medical care until the policy is renewed.
 Once your policy renews, you must pay deductibles again until you reach your maximum.

-Also, you should consider how much your premium is in comparison to your deductible.
+Also, you should consider how much your premium is compared to your deductible.
 If you don’t use your insurance often, it’s best to pick an option with a lower premium rate and a moderate or high deductible.
-But if you plan to use it often, then a plan with a lower deductible is the best option.
+But if you use it often, a plan with a lower deductible is the best option.

 The Four “Metal” Categories

 • Lastly, Platinum medical plans have the highest monthly premium.
-That means people in frequent need of care can rest easy knowing that most of their costs are covered by their insurer.
+That means people in frequent need of care can rest easy knowing that their insurer covers most of their costs.

 Premium Tax Credits